Introduction

 Treating something as a random effect means treating the levels as interchangeable from the point of view of your scientific hypothesis.

-There is sometimes controversy about when it is appropriate to model a predictor using random effects.
+There aren’t hard-and-fast rule about when you should model a predictor as a random effect.
 Here are some criteria …

 philosophical questions